Overview of Kansas Taxes

 The income tax in Kansas is based on a total of three income tax brackets.

-Kansas allows itemized deductions, but only for taxpayers who claim itemized deductions on their federal tax return.
+Kansas allows itemized deductions, even for taxpayers who claim the standard deduction on their federal tax return.
 Otherwise, taxpayers can claim the Kansas standard deduction, which is $3,500 for single filers and $8,000 for joint filers.

 Kansas Tax Credits